By Daniel Gratch, MD

 Peer Reviewed

 We are all too aware of the dreaded indwelling Foley catheter and the complications it invites.
-We know that its smooth, plastic surface becomes the …
+We know that its smooth, plastic surface …

 By Lily Cao